bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 ## Why do OP_VAULT along with CTV?

-Speaker 0: 00:47:30

 What other issues do we foresee people having here?

 Speaker 1: 00:47:35

-So let's just like just so we make sure we address this one.
+So let's just make sure we address this one.
 I want to say kind of, okay, well, now OpVault's all modular and composable, and it doesn't have a strict reliance on CTV.
 Like, why am I recommending we do this along with CTV?
 Like, why can't we wait for something else?
 And the answer there is, so number one, like to do vaults, you need some way of saying, okay, I'm publicly committing to these coins going to a fixed set of outputs.
 So you just kind of need that behavior.
 Number two, CTV winds up being the safest way to do that and the simplest way to do that.
-Like, when I started this proposal, I wanted to, I mean, I love Jeremy, I love his work, we're friends.
+I love Jeremy, I love his work, we're friends.
-I think the world of CTV, but I didn't want to go out and just do CTV because I knew there was going to be a bunch of drama and controversy, yada, yada, yada.
+I think the world of CTV, but I didn't want to go out and just do CTV because I knew there was going to be a bunch of drama and controversy.
 But this convergent evolution thing happened where the solution that we came to, it just wound up encompassing CTV.
 Jeremy's already written a bunch of tests, like the change set is really very small to do the whole CTV thing.
 So I figured I'll just reuse that.
 He's already got a bit like pull that in.
-The union of the CTV changes and the OpVault changes wind up being about 5,000 lines, which is, I'd have to check the numbers, but I'm gonna say it's like an order of magnitude less change than like Taproot or SegWit.
+The union of the CTV changes and the OpVault changes wind up being about 5,000 lines, which is, I'd have to check the numbers, but I'm going to say it's like an order of magnitude less change than like Taproot or SegWit.
 So you're looking at a potential.

+Speaker 0: 00:49:09

 Or elements.
-Or, oh yeah, I mean like, you know.

-Speaker 0: 00:49:09

 Is it 80,000?

 Speaker 1: 00:49:10

 The simplicity, yeah, the simplicity branch on elements.
-And I don't wanna trash like that.
+And I don't want to trash like that.

 Speaker 0: 00:49:14